To content

 • IT Architectures, Service-oriented Architectures (SOA), & Event-driven Architecture (EDA)

-The focus of the education at the Department of Computer Science is on Business Process Management and the application of IT systems in business, for example with ERP systems.
+The focus of the education at the Department of Computer Science is on business process management and the application of IT systems in business, for example with ERP systems.

 Transitional Arrangements